My turn on the Elephants on Parade Blog Hop

 The first elephant blanket design went live on March 1.

-If you receive my newsletter I included the links there.
-If you don't, please consider joining my list.
-You can sign up my clicking here to join - Sew Joy Creations newsletter signup.
+I share about my current projects and collaborations in my newsletter.
+If you don't receive it yet, please consider joining my list.
+You can sign up by clicking here to join - Sew Joy Creations newsletter signup.

 My turn to share a blanket block isn't until April, but I am intending to make 2 blocks and use them as pillows on my new couch - which also happens to be in the same shade of green!